-Actually, the answer is yes.
-All computers have graphics cards whether they are integrated into the CPU or a dedicated card that is plugged into the motherboard.
-When most people think of graphics cars they think of the latter.
+The answer is yes.
+All computers have graphics cards whether they are integrated into the CPU, a separate GPU chip, or a dedicated card that is plugged into the motherboard.
+When most people think of graphics cards they think of the latter.
 When you hear someone say “I bought a new video card for my computer” or “I need a new graphics card to play Uncharted 8“, they’re talking about a dedicated GPU.

 The biggest benefit of a dedicated GPU is performance.
 Not only does a dedicated graphics card have a sophisticated computer chip designed explicitly for the task of processing video, the GPU, but it also has dedicated RAM for the task (which is typically faster and better optimized for the task than your general system RAM).
 This increase in power benefits not only the obvious tasks (like playing video games) but also makes tasks like processing images in Photoshop smoother and faster.